Abdurrahman Wahid's 23 July 2001 Decree: Wahid presidency

 From the start of his presidency, Wahid's stance and position were at odds with many politicians and members of the public.
-His conciliatory moves to Israel and further proposals to engage in trade with the country were opposed by strongly pro-Palestinian Indonesian Muslims, who argued that nothing could justify Indonesia relations with Israel.
+His conciliatory moves to Israel and further proposals to engage in trade with the country were opposed by strongly pro-Palestinian Indonesian Muslims, who argued that nothing could justify Indonesian relations with Israel.

 His relationship with the TNI was equally turbulent.
 His decision to appoint his ally Agus Wirahadikusumah as commander of the Army Strategic Command (KOSTRAD) in April 2000 was opposed by many in the military top brass.
 This opposition was mainly caused by his reformist and highly partisan stance, especially after his audit results showed discrepancies in Kostrad's finance management, and further after he personally called for General Wiranto to be sacked from his ministerial post.
 Under the threat of a wave of resignations of military commanders should Agus remain, Wahid decided to bow to pressure and replaced Agus with Ryamizard Ryacudu.

 Wahid's volatile relationship with his cabinet ministers resulted in a total of 18 replacements of ministers in his two-year presidency.
 Some ministers were sacked simply because of their refusal to cooperate and for showing disobedient traits, while some others were replaced due to more serious allegations of human rights violations (Wiranto) or alleged corruption (Jusuf Kalla and Laksamana Sukardi).

 Declaration

-On a live television broadcast at 01:10 Western Indonesia Time (UTC+7) in the morning of 23 July 2001, President Wahid announced the enactment of a decree to address the recent political issues engulfing the country.
+On a live television broadcast at 01:10 Western Indonesia Time (UTC+7) in the early morning of 23 July 2001, President Wahid announced the enactment of a decree to address the recent political issues engulfing the country.
 He claimed to have received substantial support from sections of society to enact the decree, including members of non-governmental organisations and groups of religious scholars.

 Wahid opened his declaration by claiming that the recent political issues due to the prolonged constitutional crisis had resulted in further economic crisis and severely hindered his efforts to eradicate corruption.
 He then declared that an extraordinary action had to be taken in order to prevent the collapse of the country.

 The next paragraph was the core of the decree.
 It consisted of 3 points: suspension of the MPR and DPR, establishment of a body to prepare for an election within one year; and disbandment of the Golkar Party pending a Supreme Court ruling.
 Wahid further ordered the TNI and Polri to support the enactment of the decree, while asking Indonesian citizens to remain calm and continue their daily activities as usual.

 Wahid also cited MPR Speaker Amien Rais' declaration that Indonesia would "soon have a new leadership" after a meeting with political party leaders, which included Wahid's own deputy Megawati Sukarnoputri, as justification for enacting the decree.
 He wanted the decree to prevent the establishment of a rival government should Amien's manoeuvres be successful.

 The wording of the decree was as follows: